Whitworth Home Page > Safety & Security >

 - Unregistered vehicles that are driven on campus temporarily due to damage or breakdown of a registered vehicle may be issued a temporary parking permit for a limited period of time as determined by Facilities Services or Security.

-- Guests and campus visitors can obtain temporary parking permits authorization from Facilities Services or Security.
+- Guests and campus visitors can obtain temporary parking permits from Facilities Services, Security or the HUB Info Desk.

 3. Parking Areas